-Chute systems have a bell-shaped mouth set into the foredeck ahead of, or to the side of, the forestay and built into the sailing dinghy.
+[ Spinnaker chute systems ] are an open moulded mouth set into the foredeck ahead of, or to the side of, the forestay and built into the sailing dinghy.

 A fabric sock or plastic tube runs under the foredeck from the mouth of the chute and contains the spinnaker when stowed.

-The advantage of a chute system is the spinnaker does not become twisted when hoisted and lowered.
+The advantage of this handling system is the spinnaker does not become twisted when hoisted and lowered.
 Chute system spinnakers are often given a silicone finish which reduces friction and sheds water rapidly, as there is a tendency for a chute to funnel water over the sail when stowed.